coreinfrastructure/best-practices-badge/background.md

 > developers that have been added (post initial release or within a
 > year).)

-3. Have some small tasks available for contributors with limited time.
+3. "Have some small tasks available for contributors with limited time."
 > (Wheeler notes that a possible metric is a posted list of small tasks
 > for new/limited contributors.)

-4. Welcome competition.
+4. "Welcome competition."
 The authors were surprised, but noted that &#8220;competition seems to favor success&#8221;.
 Personally, I do not find this surprising at all.
 Competition often encourages others to do better;
     we have an entire economic system based on that premise.